dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/api/basic-setting/basic-setting.md

 ## getDeviceLevel

 This API can help you make an evaluation on your mobile device.
-It will be helpful to automatically turn off DCE on high level mobile devices.
+It will be helpful to automatically turn off DCE on high-level mobile devices.

 ```java
     mCamera.getDeviceLevel();